Mike Conner -- Director of Angler Outreach

 Born in New York City, Amy Knowles grew up hunting and fishing on Maryland’s Eastern Shore.
 Encouraged by her father, who was dedicated to the preservation of Chesapeake Bay, she developed a strong environmental ethic.
 While living in Colorado in the late 1970s, Amy and her husband discovered the Florida Keys, and eventually made Islamorada their permanent home in 1990.
 Concerned then by the decline and looming collapse of Florida Bay, she has served as President of the Florida Keys Chapter of the Izaak Walton League; the coordinator/chair of the Water Quality Joint Action Group; a member of the Florida Keys National Marine Sanctuary Advisory Council; and as a volunteer water quality monitor for Florida Bay Watch.
 She was vice-chair of Islamorada’s Citizens’ Water Quality Improvement Committee (2000-2013), and is currently vice-chair of Islamorada’s Local Planning Agency, having been appointed in 2003.
 Although her past environmental efforts have been Florida Bay and Keys-centric, she recognizes that the greater Everglades ecosystem is only as healthy as the sum of its parts.
 Amy is a life-long fly fisherman, and Florida Bay and the Everglades hold a special place in her heart.
 She looks forward to witnessing the completion of what was agreed to and promised 16 years ago: the restoration of the Everglades, including the Lake Okeechobee watershed and the St. Lucie and Caloosahatchee estuaries.

 Chris is a retired Internet entrepreneur.
 He received his BS in Economics at Harvard University.
-He is an avid fisherman whose favorite place on earth is Florida Bay, followed closely by the south Indian River Lagoon, and he looks forward to seeing them both healthy again in the future.
+He is an avid fisherman whose favorite two places are Florida Bay and the southern Indian River Lagoon, which he looks forward to seeing healthy again in the not too distant future.

 In 1946 Sandy was born in Atlanta and moved to Miami for a business opportunity in 1972.
 Shortly after moving he fell in love with the Keys and Everglades.
 In 1985 he retired to Islamorada but not one to sit still he founded the Florida Keys Fly Fishing School in 1989, he and his wife Sue operate Florida Keys Outfitters which opened in 1992.